openforcefield/openff-docs/source/faq.md

-# Frequently asked questions (FAQ)
+# Frequently Asked Questions (FAQ)

-## Getting started
+## Getting Started

 :::::{faq-entry} What do I need to know to get started?

 OpenFF tools follow a philosophy of failing with a descriptive error message rather than trying to interpret intention from ambiguous information, so you might find you have to provide more information than you're used to.
 For an overview of how the ecosystem fits together, read [](modelling.md).
 Once you're ready to start coding, check out [](install.md) and [](examples.md).

 :::::